Pawid-Priyanto/landing-page-sembada/README.md

-This project was deployed with [Netlify](https://sembada.netlify.app/).
+This project was deployed with Netlify you can see on [this page](https://sembada.netlify.app/).